DevExpress/devextreme-documentation/concepts/05 UI Components/Pagination/05 Getting Started with Pagination/00 Getting Started with Pagination.md

 Pagination is a UI component that allows users to navigate through pages and change page size at runtime.

-This tutorial explains how to add Pagination to the page and configure the component's core settings.
+This tutorial explains how to add Pagination to a page and configure the component's core settings.
 It also covers implementing remote pagination.
 Colored cards are loaded each time a user switches pages or changes page size.
 The final result is displayed below:

 <div class="simulator-desktop-container" data-view="/Content/Applications/24_2/GettingStartedWith/Pagination/index.html, /Content/Applications/24_2/GettingStartedWith/Pagination/index.js, /Content/Applications/24_2/GettingStartedWith/Pagination/index.css"></div>